tan-si-jing/BT3103/README.md

 # Benefits:
 - Helps target users source for products with lower carbon footprint more conveniently
 - Increase awareness of the amount of carbon footprint taken to produce each product
-- Encourage a sustainable lifestyle through usage of environmentally-friendly products
+- Encourage a sustainable lifestyle through usage of environmentally friendly products
-- Promote environmentally-friendly companies, help them reach a larger consumer base
+- Promote environmentally friendly companies, help them reach a larger consumer base